Zolqid/JDA-Example-Bot/README.md

 # JDA-Example Bot
-You can run the bot by filling the token section in the config.yml file.
+You can start the bot by fulling the token in the config file.